Carlow Brewing Company

-The Carlow Brewing Company, also known as O'Hara's Brewing Company, is an Irish craft brewery located in Muine Bheag, County Carlow.
+The Carlow Brewing Company, also known as O'Hara's Brewing Company, is an Irish craft brewery located in Bagenalstown, County Carlow.
 It is one of the largest craft breweries in Ireland.

 History

-After seeing the wider range of beers available in bars in the United States and Continental Europe, Seamus O'Hara established the Carlow Brewing Company in 1996 along with his brother Eamon.
-Due to the dominance of macro beers in Ireland at the time, the brewery was initially very export orientated.
-In the last few years Irish interest in the brewery, and craft beer in general, has increased.
-In 2017, Carlow Brewery Company acquired Craigies Cider and Hijos de Rivera, a Galician brewery, purchased a 32% stake in Carlow Brewing.
+Seamus O'Hara established the Carlow Brewing Company in 1996 along with his brother Eamon.
+Due to the dominance of macro beers in Ireland at the time, the brewery was initially very export-oriented.
+In the last few years, Irish interest in the brewery, and craft beer in general, has increased.
+In 2017, Carlow Brewery Company acquired Craigies Cider and Hijos de Rivera, a Galician brewery, and purchased a 32% stake in Carlow Brewing.

+Brands

+In addition to the O’Hara's brand, Carlow Brewing Company also produces the following beer and cider brands in their Bagenalstown brewery/cider mill: